seek-oss/sku/docs/docs/extra-features.md

 }
 ```

-Alternatively, you can add any packages you like to the `compilePackages` option in **consuming app** sku config file.
+Alternatively, you can add any packages you like to the `compilePackages` option in the **consuming app** sku config file.

 ```js
 module.exports = {